Your Guide to Moving to Los Angeles

 For the sports fan

-Los Angeles has been ramping up is game over the last few years where major league sports are concerned.
+Los Angeles has been ramping up its game over the last few years, where major league sports are concerned.
 The city is home to top basketball teams: the Los Angeles Lakers, the Los Angeles Clippers, and the Los Angeles Sparks.
 Baseball’s Los Angeles Dodgers have made the city their home since moving from Brooklyn in 1958.

-The 70,000-seat SoFi Stadium is slated to open in summer 2020 and will be the home of the Rams and Chargers NFL teams.
+The 70,000-seat SoFi Stadium is opening with the 2020 football season, though there will be no fans in attendance due to COVID-19.
+It will be the home of the Rams and Chargers NFL teams.
 While most fans know the Staples Center as the main DTLA venue for concerts and basketball games, there’s also an ice rink under the insulated tiles for L.A.
 Kings hockey.
 L.A.
 Galaxy and Los Angeles FC are the city’s professional soccer teams.

 For the culture-seeker

-Los Angeles is a cultural hub, home to world-class museums like the Getty Museum and the Getty Villa, Los Angeles County Museum of Art, and The Broad contemporary art museum.
-Other must-see museums include the California Science Center, the Natural History Museum of Los Angeles County, and the Peterson Automotive Museum.
+Los Angeles is a cultural hub, home to world-class museums — 102 of them to be exact — like the Getty Museum and the Getty Villa, Los Angeles County Museum of Art, and The Broad contemporary art museum.

 The Dorothy Chandler Pavilion is home to the Los Angeles Opera and Los Angeles Ballet.
 You can find fun for the whole family at the Descano Gardens, the Kidspace Children’s Museum, and El Capitan Theatre!